Learn more about how our addiction group therapy program will help you meet your recovery goals.

 These are just a few of the many models offered in group therapy at Lighthouse Recovery Institute.
 Group topics are dynamic and ever-shifting to best meet the needs of the patient community while attending our addiction treatment center.

 Group Therapy Expectations

 A common misconception is that group therapy is the same as a self-help support group.
 In self-help groups such as Alcoholics Anonymous, the meetings are led by a member of the community and self-driven.
 In group a therapy session, a trained professional directs the session to achieve maximum benefits for all patients, select the format, integrate evidenced-based modalities and provide feedback.

-For this types of therapy to be effective, the group facilitator must be trained in conducting group therapy sessions and in the ability to manage various group dynamics.
-Sessions are led by a licensed or certified mental health professional who is trained in dual diagnosis or substance abuse treatment.
-The group facilitator will be a therapist, psychiatrist, nurse practitioner, or other credentialed specialist who has been trained in both substance abuse addiction treatment and in group therapy techniques.
-Sessions times can range from one hour in duration and up to 3 hours in duration depending on the group.
+For this type of therapy to be effective, the group facilitator must be trained in conducting group therapy sessions and in the ability to manage various group dynamics.
+A licensed or certified mental health professional trained in dual diagnosis or substance abuse treatment leads the meeting.
+The group facilitator will be a therapist, psychiatrist, nurse practitioner, or other credentialed specialist trained in both substance abuse addiction treatment and group therapy techniques.
+Sessions times can range from one hour in duration and up to 3 hours in length, depending on the group.

 No two individuals are the same, which is why we offer flexible group sessions that fit into work, school, and family schedules for patients attending outpatient drug rehab.
 We are committed to working with patients to create individual plans of care that meet their needs both in treatment and in their daily lives.